Priyanka-Dhanabal/crash-car-pp3/README.md

 ![Responsive Image](assets/readme_images/amiresponsive.png)

 ### Overview
-'CUT-2-CHASE' is a Python terminal game where the word that has to be guessed is all about car brands worldwide.
+'CUT-2-CHASE' is a Python terminal game where the word that has to be guessed and is all about car brands worldwide.
 Similar to 'hangman', the player is presented with a series of underscores that represent a word.
 They must enter one letter at a time and guess the word to win the game.
 I love playing hangman games but I wanted to give my touch to the game.
 Hence, I came up with cut-2-chase.
 Backstory: The player is on the drive after a heist and a police car is chasing them.
 The player has to find the word before the police car catches up(this is represented on the terminal to have a better user experience.).

 ### - By Priyanka Dhanabal